maciejk77/yf-test/README.md

-This project was a Javascript test.
-(also jQuery version on jquery branch)
+This project was a Javascript test (also jQuery version on jquery branch).

 ####Key learnings: